 2. Monthly recurring revenue (MRR)

 MRR is the revenue you earn from customers on a monthly basis.
 If you regularly track and analyze your MRR, you’ll gain a snapshot of the overall health of your business.
-To find out how you can calculate your MRR in Baremetrics, check out our help article or try out our tool for free.
+To find out how you can calculate your MRR in Baremetrics, check out our blog post about MRR or try out our tool for free.

 3. Annual run rate (ARR)

 ARR is your monthly recurring revenue (MRR) annualized.
 It gives you an idea of how much revenue you can expect to bring in over a year, based on your current MRR.
 Understanding your ARR is helpful when contemplating your growth and expansion plans.
 Learn more about ARR.

 This is the average amount of revenue that you receive from each active customer over a period of a month.
 It’s important to calculate your ARPU on active customers rather than your total number of users.

 As we mentioned earlier, churn is the percentage of customers or the revenue you lose over a certain period.
 If you struggle to keep your churn under control, it’ll impact your revenues and your longer-term viability.
 Learn more about churn analysis in our 3-step guide.

 LTV is an estimate of the revenue you can expect to make from the average customer before they churn.
 SaaS companies use LTV to calculate how much they should reasonably invest in acquiring a new customer.
 Baremetrics allows you to track your LTV over time and analyze the LTV for specific customers.

 Baremetrics also lets you segment your customers in multiple ways, for example: